 Step 1: Assess Your Risks

 • What could go wrong?
-Think about client injuries, property damage, professional mistakes, or events that could disrupt your income.
+Think about client injuries, professional mistakes, or events that could disrupt your income.

 Step 2: Essential Coverage